conradwt/zero-to-graphql-using-elixir/README.md

     end
     ```

-14. update our projects dependencies:
+17. install and compile dependencies

     ```bash
     mix do deps.get, deps.compile
     ```

-15. add the GraphQL schema which represents our entry point into our GraphQL structure:
+18. add the GraphQL schema which represents our entry point into our GraphQL structure:

     `lib/zero_phoenix_web/graphql/schema.ex`: